PAK90/cardcrunch_old/README.md

 CardCrunch
 ==
+First install Node.js (from https://nodejs.org/en/download).
+Node's package manager, npm, comes with the node installer.

-Use the usual npm procedures, the application will start on http://localhost:3333.
+Use the npm procedures below, and the application will start on http://localhost:3333.

 ```bash
 npm install